department-of-veterans-affairs/caseflow/docs/tech-specs/2020-04-06-virtual-hearings-sent-email-records.md

 The user id of the sender is stored in `sent_by_id`; use that to look up the CSS ID.

+### Additional columns

+In addition, We'll store the type of message sent: `cancellation`, `confirmation`, or `update`; it's not required for the display, but will make things easier for engineers reconstructing a timeline.

 ## Open questions

-1. Should we record the purpose of the email?
-Like `cancellation`, `confirmation`, `update`... it's not required for the display but could make things easier for engineers trying to reconstruct a timeline.
 1. For the same reasons, should we store a string representation of the hearing time that we sent in the email?
 1. Would it be useful right now to have a `status` field representing the sent status of the email (for when we're able to collect that information)?